Protecting Your Privacy and Funds

 Examples of malware include computer viruses, worms, Trojan horses, and other malicious programs.
 Malware works to remain unnoticed, either by actively hiding or by simply not making its presence on a system known to the user.

-First Business offers the following Security Procedures related to avoiding malware risk:
+The Bank offers the following Security Procedures related to avoiding malware risk:

 - Keep versions of operating systems, security software, and applications up-to-date and patched.